ambianic/erc20-amby/README.md

 In its initial version AMBY is nothing more than a token of appreciation meant to recognize contributions to the Ambianic project in a public, permanent, measurable and non-repudiable way.
 It has no other initial intrinsic or intended value.

 There is an active community discussion how to utilize AMBY tokens in the future within the community network.
 We would like to create a Web 3 decentralized incentive system for all participants: maintainers, contributors, and end users.
-We would ideally find a way to construct a long lasting DAO that incentivizes fairly contributors of all kinds: coders, testers, marketers, podcasters, bloggers, voters, governers and other yet to be discovered roles adding true value to the ecosystem.
+We would ideally find a way to construct a long lasting [crypto governance](https://a16z.com/2021/02/05/on-crypto-governance/) system such as a [DAO](https://future.a16z.com/building-and-running-a-dao-why-governance-matters/) that incentivizes fairly contributors of all kinds and in all stages of the project: coders, testers, marketers, podcasters, bloggers, voters, governers and other yet to be discovered roles adding true value to the ecosystem.

 # Why?

+There are a number of friction points with the traditional startup founding and scaling cycle.
+[This video](https://www.youtube.com/watch?v=VL5V16HAjYA), co-founder and CEO of Coinbase is a great summary on the topic.

+When it comes to Open Source projects, the issues of funding and sustainability are even more pronounced.

 In [this great a16z blog post](https://future.a16z.com/crypto-business-model/
 ), Jesse Waldem correctly points out what many of us have experienced first hand through involvement in previous Open Source projects over the years.